SameeraNel/bloomfilter/README.md

 ## key distribution using hashes

 Two approaches considered to increase the accuracy of the results,
-1. Use different algorithms indipendantly
+1. Use different algorithms indipendantly and distribute bit indices
-2. Use a base algorithm to generate a bash hash bits set and use bit manupulation to generate differnet hash bit sets
+2. Use a single algorithm to generate a bash hash bits set and use bit manupulation to generate differnet hash bit sets out of that

 Out of the above, first approach was considered.